Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 Each transfer record includes:

-• Names of sender and receiver
+• Sender and receiver names

 • Date and time